 Memorizing God’s Word is important, but knowing what He says, His promises, Who He is and how to apply it to our lives is vital.
-We are always working on tips and ideas to help our children memorize Bible verses so that they are equipped with knowledge to navigate through the world.
+We are always working on tips and ideas to help our children memorize Bible verses so that kids are equipped with knowledge to navigate through the world.

-Memorize 1000 Bible verses, but if we don’t understand them or know what they mean, we’ll find ourselves deep in worry, fear, anxiety, doubt, and a whole bunch of other undesirable situations.
+Memorizing 1000 Bible verses is wonderful, but if we don’t understand them or know what they mean, we’ll find ourselves deep in worry, fear, anxiety, doubt, and a whole bunch of other undesirable situations.

 That’s when we will find ourselves relying on ourselves and not trusting God.